Wander Women Lebanon:

 Day 4: Start your day with a zaatar and jam making session at our organic farm before breakfast enjoying your own creation.
 Kick off a fun day with sip n’ stretch mimosa yoga before taking off on a wine tour of Bekaa Valley (warning: Lebanese party — and pour — hard!).

 Day 5: Pack up — we’re heading to the beach!
 But first, we’ll stop to hike through the Cedars Forest and visit the Baatara Waterfall.
 Lunch will be a true treat at the exquisite traditional Lebanese style home Beit Douma, in the garden surrounded by olive groves and apple orchards.
-When we reach the cute surf town of Batroun, we’ll check into our guesthouse, unwind with a yoga class on the rooftop and wander the waterfront before sunset overlooking the Phoenician Wall.
+When we reach the cute surf town of Batroun, we’ll check into our guesthouse, unwind with a yoga class on the beach and wander the waterfront before sunset overlooking the Phoenician Wall.

 Day 6: Early risers can kick off the day with an optional surfing lesson before swapping boards and joining the rest of the group for a morning SUP yoga class and tour.
 We’ll have lunch beachside at Lebanon’s first microbrewery before a beach clean up and an afternoon of beach club hopping.